Understanding tracking error and tracking difference for an ETF

 Summary

 In the end, many behind-the-scenes factors affect how well an ETF reflects the returns of its underlying index.
-As investors, tracking difference is our best tool for assessing how all these factors interact and, ultimately, how well the ETF delivers on its promise.
+As investors, tracking difference is our best tool for assessing how all these factors interact and, ultimately, how well an index or passive ETF delivers on its promise.
 Look for low—or even positive—tracking differences that are relatively stable over time.

 Find the right ETF for you